somasis/musl-wiki/faq.md

 To fix it, either update the in-tree gnulib (no idea how to do that), or use a
-hack: each one of the gnulib function is triggered by a configure test, the condition being either "libc doesnt have this function" or "this libc function doesnt behave like GNUlib dictators want it to be".
+hack: each one of the gnulib function is triggered by a configure test, the condition being either "libc doesn't have this function" or "this libc function doesn't behave like GNUlib dictators want it to be".
 All of those configure checks use a cache variable like "`gl_cv_func_isnanl_works=yes`" [bigger list].

 So, you can prevent their code getting compiled in when you start configure with